January 02, 2019

 Hazera, (25) a mother of three, fled Burma after the military burnt down her house.
 During the ten day journey to Bangladesh, the military beat her husband while they tried to flee the country and the whole family didn’t consume any food in seven days.

-The Click2View team travelled through the refugee camp where they interviewed the women and documented their stories.
+Over a course of six days, the Click2View team travelled through the refugee camp where they interviewed the women and documented their stories.

 Tariq Hawari is the Content Director at Click2View